WETA

-The education field is so full of acronyms and specialized words that it can seem like an alphabet soup of confusion!
+The education field is so full of acronyms and specialized words that it can seem like a confusing alphabet soup!
 Find out what AYP, IEP, 504, and many other abbreviations and words mean in this glossary of frequently used terms.

 A